 The project site is vacant and previously disturbed by historical agricultural uses.
 The area surrounding the project site is predominantly flat as most of the land has been leveled to accommodate past agricultural activities and facilitate irrigation.
-San Felipe Creek, in its natural state, previously flowed through the southern portion of the project site in a southeasterly direction.
-In the 1970's, the Creek was diverted around the southwestern corner of the project site by an earthen berm constructed along the western boundary of the project site.

-The surrounding area, specifically to the east and southeast of the project site, has been developed with renewable energy facilities (Figure 2).
-The Seville 1 and Seville 2 solar facilities are located immediately east of the project site, and the Titan I Solar facility is located immediately southeast of the project site.
-The parcels immediately north and south of the project site are also planned to be developed with renewable energy facilities.
+The area to the southeast of the project site has been developed with renewable energy facilities (Seville 1 and Seville solar facilities, and Titan I Solar facility) (Figure 2).
+The eight parcels immediately south of the project site, identified as 018-170-058, -059, -060, -061, -062, -063, -064, and -065, are also planned to be developed with renewable energy facilities.

 The project site is located in a sparsely populated portion of Imperial County.
 There are no established residential communities located within or in the vicinity of the project site.
-The nearest residence is approximately 1.15 miles west of the southwest corner of the project site.
-The Ocotillo Recreational Vehicle Resort is located approximately 1.15 miles northwest of the project site.
+The nearest residence is approximately 500 west of the project site.
+The Ocotillo Recreational Vehicle Resort is located approximately 0.50 miles west of the project site.

-The project site is zoned M-1.
-The parcels immediately surrounding the project site to the north, south, and east are zoned A-2, and federal lands managed by the BLM are directly west and northeast of the project site (Figure 3).
-The Ocotillo Wells State Vehicular Recreation Area is immediately north of SR 78.
+The project site is zoned General Agriculture (A-2).
+Lands to the north and west of the project site are zoned Open Space/Preservation (S-2).
+Federal lands managed by the BLM are located south and east of the project site.
+The Ocotillo Wells State Vehicular Recreation Area is immediately north of SR 78